 In addition to socializing and treasures, there were classes!
 There is just something so satisfying about sitting down with a group of people who love to sew and having someone take us through a new project step by step.
 Evy, from A Bit of Stitch, designed and taught us this darling fabric shopper embroidery pattern.
 After appliquéing and embroidering the design, we sewed it up into a little handbag.
 How cute is that!!
 I actually had to finish my bag at home and quilted it free-motion style.
 The Destiny machine has a built it “stipple” function that was really cool.
 I shared a machine with my oldest online sewing friend, Lindsay, which reminded me just how much fun it is to sew with friends.

 Speaking of Lindsay, in the next class, The Cottage Mama herself walked us through machine appliqué and the assembly of these precious pillowcase dresses.
 In a few hours time, the group completed around 50 dresses, which will be donated to Little Dresses for Africa.
 It was powerful and inspiring beyond words to be part of something that will make a real difference in the lives of little girls.
-I would encourage you to read more about this organization here, and join the movement by sewing pillowcase dresses – you can find the instructions for the dresses here.

 We heard from Dana, Vanessa, and Kristi as they spoke on the Influencer Panel about trends and techniques in the sewing community and social media.
 There is so much value in speaking with other people in the same industry as we shape our content and voice to fit with the changing needs throughout the community.